Our Team

 Bachelor of Sport – Physical Education

 Harry has worked for Drowning Prevention Auckland for over a decade providing important water safety education to communities in Tāmaki Makaurau.
 Harry, who is of Tongan ethnicity, has a passion for community engagement where he became the voice of Auckland’s Pacific community by helping change the Auckland navigation by-law in 2014 due to a high number of boating fatalities to Pacific peoples.
-Harry is married with 2 kids (Eva and Kaleb) who love being in, on and around the water.
+Harry is married with two kids (Eva and Kaleb) who love being in, on and around the water.

-Part-Time Aquatic Educator - Community
+Aquatic Research Educator

 Madison Chang